Duke-Cervix/POCkeT-Matlab-GUI/README.md

 All versions of Matlab GUI code for all Laptops/clinic sites

 ### Guide for setting up Matlab code on any PC ###
-Follow these steps to create a desktop shortcut for the MATLAB GUI.

 1. Navigate to the master branch.
 To do this, click the "branch" button on the left hand side of the screen.
 A drop down menu        will appear.
 Select "master".